enemonsieur/offis_repo/AREAS/grey matters/CONTENT MARKETING.md

 ## WEARABLE CONTENT
 If you’re one of the spectacular readers who tweet or post about this book to your audience, it’s probably because what I’ve written creates a connection that is psychologically consistent with what you believe and how you want to present yourself to others.
 Sharing an idea from this book makes a statement about you, just like your choice in jeans, car, or a soft drink.
 It says, I concur.
 I am aligned.
 I think this author is smart, and I am smart; therefore, I will share it.
 This book is cool, and I am cool, so I will share it.
-Your content becomes part of your audience’s personal narrative.**
+Your content becomes part of your audience’s personal narrative.
-=>I am Madango et j'approuve ce message.
+=>I am Anne Ndame et j'approuve ce message.
 I'm Yvon, Marie-Ester, Ace and j'approuve ce message => Create WEARABLE CONTENT People will feel proud to endorse, and they'll share it.

 A generation of “me-formers”
 Those emotion-focused conversations are already out there by the millions.
-About 50 percent of what people
-talk about on social media is “me” focused.6 It’s more than just vanity.
-Studies show we’re literally hard-
-wired to talk about ourselves.
-Harvard neuroscientists Jason Mitchell and Diana Tamir 7 discovered that
-disclosing information about ourselves is intrinsically rewarding.
-They found that sharing personal opinions
-activates the same brain circuits that respond to rewards like food and money.
-In another study by these
-researchers, they demonstrated that the power to share about ourselves is so important people are actually
-willing to pay money to do it.
+About 50 percent of what people talk about on social media is “me” focused.6 It’s more than just vanity.
+Studies show we’re literally hard-  wired to talk about ourselves.
+Harvard neuroscientists Jason Mitchell and Diana Tamir 7 discovered that  disclosing information about ourselves is intrinsically rewarding.
+They found that sharing personal opinions activates the same brain circuits that respond to rewards like food and money.
+In another study by these researchers, they demonstrated that the power to share about ourselves is so important people are actually willing to pay money to do it.

 ## 2. Help people achieve something with your content.
 A second point in the Berger research on social currency explains why status translates into social
-transmission:
-“Just like many other animals, people care about hierarchy.
-Apes engage in status displays and dogs try to
-figure out who is the alpha.
+transmission:  “Just like many other animals, people care about hierarchy.
+Apes engage in status displays and dogs try to figure out who is the alpha.
 Humans are no different.
-We like feeling that we’re high status, top dog, or leader
-of the pack.
+We like feeling that we’re high status, top dog, or leader of the pack.
 But status is inherently relational.
-Being the leader of the pack requires a pack, and doing better
+Being the leader of the pack requires a pack, and doing better than others.”
-than others.”
-He suggests that building game mechanics into your content strategy might push people into transmission
+He suggests that building game mechanics into your content strategy might push people into transmission mode.
-mode.
 Examples of content activities that bestow accomplishment include:
-Achieving a status level
+- Achieving a status level
-Winning an award
+- Winning an award
-Being included on a “best of” list
+- Being included on a “best of” list
-Getting a high score on a quiz
+**- Getting a high score on a quiz**
-Being favorably mentioned in a video, podcast, or post
+=> Témoigne que tu consommes régulièrement du MIC (important pour Anne ndame qui essaie de faire plus ca ) Being favorably mentioned in a video, podcast, or post
 Achieving status helps generate social currency and social sharing.
-After all, what good is accomplishing
-something if you can’t tell people about it?
+After all, what good is accomplishing something if you can’t tell people about it?
 Word of mouth also can come from the voting process itself.
 Deciding the winner by popular vote
 encourages contestants to drum up support.
-But in telling people to vote for them, contestants also spread
-awareness about the product sponsoring the contest.
-Instead of marketing yourself directly, you use the
-contest to get people who want to win to do the marketing themselves.
+But in telling people to vote for them, contestants also spread awareness about the product sponsoring the contest.
+Instead of marketing yourself directly, you use the contest to get people who want to win to do the marketing themselves.
 One of the most interesting competitions I’ve seen is the “Top Social Media Blog Contest” compiled by
 Social Media Examiner, one of the top sites on the marketing scene.
 The unique aspect of this blog is that it